When Do Kittens Calm Down? How To Instantly Release Your Kitten’s Energy

 It is difficult to calmly discipline your pet cat when they scratch you with their claws or bite your feet.
 But, they respond the best to calm discipline, which is done consistently.
 If your cat does something wrong then you immediately have to tell her “NO” and take her to a separate room where she will be for the next 5-10 minutes.
 They will be confused if you don’t do this regularly and instantly.

 There are also sprays available that push out compressed air.
 Using this to communicate with your pet when they behave incorrectly will help them understand what type of behaviors isn’t allowed.
 You could also give them a 10-minute time-out immediately after they misbehave.
-Watch this video to see how the release of compressed air discourages the cat from climbing on the kitchen counter.

 I hope these tips help you to understand your feline’s behavior and help to calm them down.
 Knowing these little tricks can help you to train your pet better.
 Over time, it will prove to be very beneficial and you will be able to spend time with your best friend without any problems.

+If you like this article, then please share it with your friends and family.
 Let us know in the comments section if you have any queries!